 Our ability to offer a substantial spectrum of relevant and competitively priced financial products for our users to search, compare and procure is essential to our business, and we generate revenue directly from commercial partners who place financial products on our platforms and engage us for insurance brokerage, marketing and events-related services.
 As such, our financial condition and results of operations are highly dependent on our ability to retain existing commercial partners, attract new partners and maintain favorable fee arrangements with these partners, which in turn is largely dependent on our ability to provide them with a large and consistent volume of qualified users ready to transact and our fee arrangements with them.
-As of December 31, 2023, we had over 280 commercial partner relationships.
+As of June 30, 2024, we had over 270 commercial partner relationships.

-For our internet leads generation and marketing service income, which accounted for approximately 95.8%, 95.3% and 94.0% of our total revenue in 2021, 2022 and 2023, respectively, we charge our commercial partners on a RPC, RPL, RPA or RPAA basis.
+For our internet leads generation and marketing service income, which accounted for approximately 95.8%, 95.3%, 94.0% and 89.7% of our total revenue in 2021, 2022 and 2023 and the six months ended June 30, 2024, respectively, we charge our commercial partners on a RPC, RPL, RPA or RPAA basis.
 Our fee arrangements are flexible depending on the requirements of each commercial partner and our own assessment of the economic risks and potential involved.
-In 2021, 2022 and 2023, 87%, 84% and 90% of our revenue was realized based on Approved Applications, respectively, and the remaining portion was realized primarily based on Clicks, Leads and Applications.
+In 2021, 2022 and 2023 and the six months ended June 30, 2024, 87%, 84%, 90% and 89% of our revenue was realized based on Approved Applications, respectively, and the remaining portion was realized primarily based on Clicks, Leads and Applications.
 For a detailed description of the fee structures, see the section titled "Information Related to the MoneyHero Group-Our Products and Offerings."